android/user-interface-samples/AppWidget/README.md

       alt="screenshot for dynamic coloring on dark theme" title="screenshot for dynamic coloring on dark theme" />

-- **Padding and rounded corners**
+- **Rounded corners**

-  Following system attributes are introduced in API level 31 for widget paddings and radius of the background and the views inside the widget to make the rounded corners and paddings to make the appearance of the widgets consistent with the System UI in Android 12.
+  Following system attributes are introduced in API level 31 for widget radius of the background and the views inside the widget to make the rounded corners to make the appearance of the widgets consistent with the System UI in Android 12.
   ```
   system_app_widget_background_radius: The corner radius of the widget background